LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->contains(find, -case::boolean= ?)
 .. member:: string->contains(find::regexp, -ignoreCase::boolean= ?)

-   This method takes a parameter that specifies a string or regular expression to match within the string object.
+   Takes a parameter that specifies a string or regular expression to match within the string object.
 It returns "true" if it finds a match, otherwise it will return "false".

    By default, string matching is not case-sensitive unless the optional ``-case`` parameter is passed to the method, but regular expression matching